PhantomGamers/SFP/README.md

 # SFP (Formerly SteamFriendsPatcher)

-This utility allows you to apply themes and scripts to the new Steam beta client.
+This utility allows you to apply themes and scripts to the new Steam client.

 ## Instructions